 - Tie a ribbon on the top and Hey Presto!

 This autumn leaf wreath looks perfect hanging in a sunny window rather than on a door so that you can really appreciate the wonder of nature’s colours.

 Other possibilities for using those foraged forest floor finds (I do love a bit of gratuitous alliteration!) include wrapping the wire ring with wired ribbon

 and adding pine cones and shiny conkers

 The hot glue gun works best here, PVA isn’t quite up to the job!
-Obviously you can pack them closer together than this or stick them into Styrofoam wreath bases or dried flower oasis but I like a bit of glitter and the gold sparkly ribbon shining through makes me smile!
+Obviously you can pack them closer together than this or stick them into Styrofoam wreath bases or dried flower oasis but I like a bit of sparkle and the gold ribbon shining through makes me smile!

 You could also try: feathers, shells, berries and seed heads from garden and hedgerow, teasels and grasses and of course ivy, holly and other lovely winter evergreens!
 I am plotting how to work this into a wreath!

-If you like our Autumn Leaf Wreath, why don’t you pin it for later so you know where to find it when you come in from that muddy welly walk?
+If you like our Autumn Wreath, why don’t you pin it for later so you know where to find it when you come in from that muddy welly walk?